 Step 3: If you want to save your notes, scan and digitize them with a scan app

-Step 4: If you want to delete your notes, do that with a (damp) cloth and possibly the supplied spray
+Step 4: If you want to delete your notes, do so with a (damp) cloth and the (potentially) supplied spray

 Step 5: Once the page is dry, you can write again!

-That really depends on the brand, the type of erasable notebook and of course how often you use it (and… how you handle it).
-On average, you can assume that an erasable notebook can be rewritten a few hundred times.
+That really depends on the brand, the type of erasable notebook and of course how often you use it (and… how well you handle it).
+On average, you can assume that an erasable notebook can be used up to a few hundred times.

-With whiteboard notebooks you may notice that the ink more difficult can be deleted and/or that there is spots stay behind.
+With whiteboard notebooks, you may notice that the ink is more difficult to erase and/or that stains remain after some time.

-With stone paper notebooks, the ink does not take as well at a certain point and you will louder must to press on the rock paper.
+With stone paper notebooks, the ink does not 'stick' as well at a certain point and you will have to press a little harder on the stone paper.

 An erasable notebook is not necessarily the same as a circular or sustainable notebook.

-Various studies point to the advantages by to write of the hand.
+Various studies point to the benefits of writing by hand.
 It improves your memory, you can process information better and you increase your concentration and focus.
-Thanks to an erasable notebook, you can enjoy these benefits without guilt and without negative impact on nature, unlike pulp paper notebooks (which at some point are full and thrown away).
+Thanks to an erasable notebook, you can enjoy these benefits without guilt and without negative impact on nature, unlike pulp paper notebooks (which at some point are full and have to be thrown away).

 You can combine writing by hand and working digitally very well.
 With your computer you work faster and by writing by hand you create more overview, focus and brain activity.
-So the best of both worlds!
-Want to read more about this combination?
-Check out all the benefits of this golden duo in our blog.
+So... that's combining the best of both worlds!

 In addition, an erasable notebook provides:

-There are few disadvantages to mention, except for two points:
+There are few disadvantages to mention, except for two things:

-On average you can assume between the 20 and 40 euros for an erasable notebook.
+On average, you can expect to pay between 20 and 40 euros for an erasable notebook.
 This of course differs per size, material and brand.

-Type "erasable notebook" into Google and you'll find plenty of options!
+Search for "erasable notebook" on Google and you'll find plenty of options!
 These are the most famous brands in the Netherlands:

 Each brand has its own unique characteristics, materials, prices and mission.
 The great thing about this list is that we all support a mission or (green) project.
-We therefore recommend that you read this carefully – unless it is not important to you of course.
+We therefore advise you to read the mission statements carefully – unless it is not important to you, of course.

 An erasable notebook may still sound a bit awkward, but we wouldn't be surprised if it becomes the norm within 1-2-3 years.
-At least it should be!
-In this way we can stop unnecessary paper waste and preserve precious forests and ecosystems.
-How and with which erasable notebook is up to you.
+Or at least it should be!
+This way we can stop unnecessary paper waste and preserve precious forests and ecosystems.
+How and with which erasable notebook... that's up to you.